stanfordnlp/pyvene/README.md

 ## Causal Abstraction: From Interventions to Gain Interpretability Insights
-Basic interventions are fun we cannot make any causal claim systematically.
+Basic interventions are fun but we cannot make any causal claim systematically.
 To gain actual interpretability insights, we want to measure the counterfactual behaviors of a model in a data-driven fashion.
 In other words, if the model responds systematically to your interventions, then you start to associate certain regions in the network with a high-level concept.
 We also call this alignment search process with model internals.

 ### Understanding Causal Mechanisms with Static Interventions
 Here is a more concrete example,